Bug report #11863

 value > '-' || 4.45316 AND value <= '-' || 0.786648

 Which results in the same visualization for all negative fields.

 Affects 2.4 to 2.6.1, probably also older versions.
 Tested on different layers, with different fields on Windows & Linux.

-#1 Updated by Richard Duivenvoorde almost 5 years ago
+#1 Updated by Richard Duivenvoorde over 5 years ago